 As Prophet's Chief Creative Officer, Peter brings our clients a unique blend of perspectives as a designer, architect and consultant.
 It translates into an imaginative take on branding, design, and customer experience, represented in high-level thinking as well as visual, verbal and experiential expression.

 Peter’s award-winning programs have spanned all areas of the brand experience, ranging from visual and digital identities to retail concepts and merchandising systems.
-He has worked for such notable clients as BMW, Citibank, Fiat Chrysler, Delta Airlines, Emart, IBM, Maserati, Microsoft, McDonalds, Nissan, Sprint, Samsung, United Airlines and Walmart.
+He has worked for such notable clients as BMW, Qdoba, Emart, Maserati, Microsoft, McDonalds, Nissan, Sprint, Samsung, and United Airlines.

 Before joining Prophet, Peter helped lead the consulting team on Walmart’s new brand strategy, including its new visual identity and store experience concepts.
 He also was instrumental in designing Nissan Motors' new dealership concept being implemented worldwide, and a new design for its Infiniti brand outlets.
 For McDonald’s, he directed the design of a revitalized restaurant concept being executed across the U.S.